Cybersecurity for Small Businesses

 • Multi-Factor Authentication (MFA) is enabled on all business accounts, including email, cloud platforms, and financial systems

-• Endpoint security software with active threat detection is installed and monitored on every device used for business purposes
+• Endpoint security software (EDR) with active threat detection is installed and monitored on every device used for business purposes

 • All business software and operating systems are enrolled in an automated patch and update schedule with no exceptions